Crawford Surname Meaning, History & Origin

-Crawford Surname Genealogy
+Crawford Surname Meaning

 The Crawford surname takes its name from the barony of Crawford in Lanarkshire (Crawford also appeared as a place name in Lancashire and Dorset, but with less significance).

-Crawford Resources on
+Crawford Surname Resources on

 - The Crawford Clan.
 The Crawford clan history in Scotland and Ireland.

 - Craufurdland.
 The Craufurd line in Scotland.

 - The Crawfords of Donegal.
 A Crawford history in Ireland.

 - Crawford Family History.